 5. Morphine Sulphate

 Cost to NHS: 32,292,636

-Morphine (morphine sulphate) is another opiate drug on the list of most popular painkillers in the UK.
+Morphine (Morphine Sulphate) is another opiate drug among the most popular painkillers in the UK.
 Morphine comes in a variety of forms and strengths.

 - MST Continus tablets